Guide to Capital Markets Tribunal Proceedings

 What if I cannot attend on a scheduled date?
 What is an adjournment and how can I request one?

 You may be required to file a motion with your adjournment request, providing an explanation for your request.
-Exceptional circumstances are required for adjournments of merits hearings, sanctions and costs hearings, motions, and application hearings.
+Exceptional circumstances are required for adjournments of merits hearings, sanctions and costs hearings and motions hearings.

-For more information, see Rule 29 and the Motion form at Appendix B of the Rules of Procedure and Forms.
+For more information, see rule 34 of the Rules of Procedure.

 Can I have representation for a proceeding?

 Parties can choose to have legal representation at any time during a proceeding.
 Parties are permitted to have a “representative” at a hearing before the Tribunal.
-A “representative” is an individual authorized under the Law Society Act to represent a person or company, which may include licensed lawyers and paralegals.
-See Rule 5(i) of the Rules of Procedure and Forms.
+A “representative” is an individual who represents a person or company, which may include licensed lawyers and paralegals.
+See rule 2(h) of the Rules of Procedure.

 The Law Society Referral Service is an online service for residents of Ontario for referrals to lawyers or paralegals who will provide a free, up to 30-minute consultation either by phone or in person.
 For more information on the Law Society Referral Service, visit its website.

-Self-represented parties may also apply for volunteer legal services through the Litigation Assistance Program, which is discussed below.
+Self-represented parties may also apply for volunteer legal services through the Litigation Assistance Program or the Duty Counsel Program (“DCP”), both discussed below.

 What is the Litigation Assistance Program?

-The Litigation Assistance Program (LAP) provides free legal services to self-represented parties involved in certain proceedings before the Tribunal (both in-person and virtually), including at attendances, confidential conferences, confidential settlement conferences, public settlement hearings, and sanctions and costs hearings.
+The LAP provides free legal services to self-represented parties involved in certain proceedings before the Tribunal (both in-person and virtually), including at case management hearings, confidential conferences, confidential settlement conferences, public settlement hearings, and sanctions and costs hearings.

 The LAP may also provide services for motions, on an exceptional basis.
-The LAP is not available for merits hearings in enforcement proceedings (which is where a Panel determines whether Enforcement Staff can prove the allegations in the Statement of Allegations).
+The LAP is not available for merits hearings in enforcement proceedings (which is where a panel determines whether the Commission can prove the allegations in its application).

 You may be eligible to apply for a volunteer lawyer to assist you with your matter.
 More information on the LAP can be found on the Tribunal Website.